NTNU-IHB/PythonFMU/README.md

   -d DEST, --dest DEST  Where to save the FMU.
   --doc DOCUMENTATION_FOLDER
                         Documentation folder to include in the FMU.
+  -c, --cythonize       Compile the Python script into a binary module using Cython.
   --no-external-tool    If given, needsExecutionTool=false --no-variable-step    If given, canHandleVariableCommunicationStepSize=false --interpolate-inputs  If given, canInterpolateInputs=true